liferay/liferay-docs/user/articles/160-segmentation-and-personalization/07-content-set-personalization.markdown

 [TOC levels=1-4]

-In [Creating User Segments](/user/7-2/-/knowledge-base/user/creating-user-segments) you created a Segment called *American Engineers*.
+In [Creating User Segments](/docs/user/7-2/-/knowledge-base/u/creating-user-segments) you created a Segment called *American Engineers*.
 Now, you'll use it to demonstrate Content Set Personalization.
-For this example, create a Content Set which will be the default displayed on the *Home* page, and then modified to create a personalized variation with with technical articles that will be displayed for members of the *American Engineers* segment.
+For this example, create a Content Set to be the default displayed on the *Home* page.
+Then you'll modify it to create a personalized variation containing technical articles for members of the *American Engineers* segment.

 If you're not familiar with Content Set, see the [Creating Content Sets](user-docs-link) guide before you get started here.

 ## Creating and Setting the Default Content Set